QuentinGallard/Puzzle/README.md

 # Puzzle
-A puzzle inspired by the Android app Infinity Loop
+A puzzle inspired by the Android app Infinity Loop.

 It is made from scratch and will be improved later.